+- Protect Minnesota's important wildlife habitat, water quality, and beautiful open spaces

+- Preserve your family's legacy on the land

 Application Deadline

-July 31, 2021
+July 31, 2023

 If you would like to participate in the North Shore Coldwater Fisheries Program, please complete and return the included application.
-Applications received after the deadline may still be considered if
+Applications received after the deadline may still be considered if funding is available.

 Questions?